Making a Will in Thailand

 According to the Thai Civil and Commercial Conde, a Will in Thailand can only be made in one of five ways.
 You can see the different approaches below:

 A Will can be made in writing as long as it is dated as of the time it’s made.
-It must also be signed by you, as the testator, in front of at least two witnesses, which in turn have to sign the document as well.
+It must also be signed by you, as the testator, in front of at least two witnesses, who in turn have to sign the document as well.

 Key Points: